Purchasing Organization Structure - Supply Chain Optimization

 The Purchasing Organization of Any Company is Vital to Its Success

 A company's purchasing function is critical to the long-term success of a business.
 Shrewd negotiations with vendors let purchasing departments economically source quality items that are integral to the manufacturing process and essential to providing customers with desirable finished products.
-Contrarily, a purchasing arm's operational inefficiencies can lead to high material costs, product inconsistencies and customer dissatisfaction.
+Contrarily, a purchasing arm's operational inefficiencies can lead to high material costs, product inconsistencies, and customer dissatisfaction.

 Larger companies often create centralized purchasing structures, where a purchasing executive leads a team of individuals, housed in a central location.
 With this hub approach, a company with seven plants across the US would buy materials for all plants.
-This give purchasers the advantage of buying in bulk, for lower overall costs.
+This gives purchasers the advantage of buying in bulk, for lower overall costs.
 Centralized purchasing also gives professionals tighter control over the purchasing process.

 Organizations with multiple locations may adopt a decentralized purchasing model, that lets each facility or a group of facilities carry out their own purchasing activities.
 This model can benefit organizations with multiple profit centers and various business lines.
 This system is also advised for companies that acquire businesses divergent from their core operations.
 Decentralized purchasing helps companies deal with local vendors, who can make sudden deliveries at a moment's notice, in order to keep the manufacturing process flowing smoothly.
 Contrarily, centralized purchasing desks often transact with national vendors who may not be able to nimbly fulfill sudden purchase orders.